-Eggs: The females lay egg masses with individual eggs somewhat barrel shaped.
+Eggs: The females lay egg masses with individual eggs somewhat barrel-shaped.
 Eggs and all five nymphal instars were illustrated and described in detail by Oetting and Yonke (1975).
-Eggs of E. floridanus are approximately 1 mm in diameter, with short projections around the operculum, and are laid 20 to 90 at a time.
+Eggs (Figure 3) of Euthyrhynchus floridanus are approximately 1 mm in diameter, with short projections around the operculum, and are laid 20 to 90 at a time.

 Figure 3.
 Eggs of Euthyrhynchus floridanus (Linnaeus), a predatory stink bug.
 Photograph by Lyle J. Buss, University of Florida.

 Figure 4.
-Recently molted nymphs of a predatory stink bug, Euthyrhynchus floridanus (Linnaeus), with one (center) almost totally emerged from exuviae (cast skin).
+Recently molted nymphs of a predatory stink bug, Euthyrhynchus floridanus (L.), with one (center) almost totally emerged from exuviae (cast skin).
 Photograph by Lynette Schimming.

-1st instar: The 1st instar is approximately 1.5 mm long.
+First instar: The first instar is approximately 1.5 mm long.
 The head width, including eyes, is 0.7 mm, and the humeral width is 1.0 mm.
-These are difficult to distinguish from the 1st instar nymphs of Alcaeorrhynchus grandis (Dallas), as both have a blue-black head and thorax and red abdomen with dark central and lateral "stripes" composed of dorsal and lateral dark colored plates.
+These are difficult to distinguish from the first instar nymphs of Alcaeorrhynchus grandis (Dallas), as both have a blue-black head and thorax and red abdomen with dark central and lateral stripes composed of dorsal and lateral dark-colored plates.
 Nymphs of this age do not stray far from the egg mass and may be distinguished by association with the form of the mass and the numbers of eggs.
 Alcaeorrhynchus grandis masses are in multiple rows and contain 100 to 200 eggs.

-2nd instar: The 2nd instar is 2 to 2.5 mm long The head width is 0.9 mm, and the humeral width 1.1 mm.
-As in other asopine stink bugs, E. floridanus begins to capture insect prey as a 2nd instar nymph.
-It looks much like the 1st instar and retains the same coloration.
+Second instar: The second instar is 2 to 2.5 mm long The head width is 0.9 mm, and the humeral width 1.1 mm.
+As in other asopine stink bugs, Euthyrhynchus floridanus begins to capture insect prey as a second instar nymph.
+It looks much like the first instar and retains the same coloration.

-3rd instar: The 3rd instar is approximately 4 mm long.
+Third instar: The third instar is approximately 4 mm long.
 The head width is 1.2 mm, and the humeral width is 1.7 mm.
-This instar is colored much as in the 1st instar.
+This instar is colored much as in the first instar.
 The iridescence of the blue-black markings is more noticeable because of the larger size of the nymph.

-4th instar: The 4th instar is 6 to 7 mm long.
-The head width is 1.7 mm and the humeral width is 2.9 mm. it is much like the earlier stages in appearance.
+Fourth instar: The fourth instar (Figure 5) is 6 to 7 mm long.
+The head width is 1.7 mm and the humeral width is 2.9 mm.
+It is much like the earlier stages in appearance.

-Figure 8.
-Fourth instar nymph of the predatory stink bug, Euthyrhynchus floridanus (Linnaeus).
+Figure 5.
+Fourth instar nymph of the predatory stink bug, Euthyrhynchus floridanus (L.).
 Photograph by Lyle J. Buss, University of Florida.

-5th instar: The 5th instar is 8 to 9 mm long.
+Fifth instar: The fifth instar (Figure 6) is 8 to 9 mm long.
 The head width is 2.1 mm, and the humeral width is 4.8 mm.
 The wing pads, which are blue-black, are prominent, but otherwise the nymph is much like the preceding stages.

-Figure 9.
-A 5th instar nymph of the Florida predatory stink bug, Euthyrhynchus floridanus (Linnaeus).
-Notice the prominent wing pads which are characteristic of this stage.
+Figure 6.
+A fifth instar nymph of the Florida predatory stink bug, Euthyrhynchus floridanus (L.).
+Notice the prominent wing pads characteristic of this stage.
 Photograph by Lyle J. Buss, University of Florida.

 Euthyrhynchus floridanus has been reared in the laboratory by Ables (1975), Oetting and Yonke (1975), and Richman and Whitcomb (1978).
 At 26 to 27ºC, and with a photoperiod of 14:10, both Ables (1975) and Richman and Whitcomb (1978) found that the length of time from egg to adult was 58 days.
 The egg stage lasted 18 to 19 days.

-Ables (1975) reared South Carolina examples of E. floridanus in the laboratory, providing prey of greater wax moth larvae, Galleria mellonella (Linnaeus); all stages of the Mexican bean beetle, Epilachna varivestis Mulsant; and larvae of tobacco budworm, Heliothis virescens (Fabrcius).
+Ables (1975) reared South Carolina examples of Euthyrhynchus floridanus in the laboratory, providing prey of greater wax moth larvae, Galleria mellonella (L.); all stages of the Mexican bean beetle, Epilachna varivestis Mulsant; and larvae of tobacco budworm, Heliothis virescens (F.).
 The life cycle was about 89 days under the conditions provided.
-Oetting and Yonke (1975) reared Missouri stock of E. floridanus in the laboratory, providing black cutworms, Agrotis ipsilon (Hufnagel), as a food source.
+Oetting and Yonke (1975) reared Missouri stock of Euthyrhynchus floridanus in the laboratory, providing black cutworms, Agrotis ipsilon (Hufnagel), as a food source.
 Oetting and Yonke (using a temperature of 24°C and a photoperiod of 13:11) found the length of time from egg to adult was 100 days, with the egg stage lasting 33 days.

 These papers (Ables 1975, Oetting and Yonke 1975) included comments on the gregarious nature of the nymphs and even the adults tended to aggregate at night in the cages.
 Ables (1975) commented that capture of prey and feeding by early instars often appeared to be a group effort.
 He added that such behavior would be of a selective advantage because it would allow feeding on large prey unavailable to a single nymph.